How much does it cost to meet with a fertility specialist?

 I’ve been doing the best I can to help her get through it, but it hasn’t been easy for either of us.
 She’s a woman who has powerful emotions about these things.
 I’m a guy who’s pretty successful at compartmentalizing my emotions, and only allowing myself to think about the emotions I can control in life.
 At times it feels like we’re speaking different languages, and fighting different monsters on our own unique adventures.
 Amanda has eagerly been wanting to be a mother.
 I’m happy and content with wherever we are in life.
 I try not to think about what we don’t have.
 But for my wife, it’s been hard to remain happy when she seemingly can’t have what she really wants.

 So after 2 years of trying, we finally decided together that it was ok to do something about it.
 We both believe it’s better to know the root of the problem you’re dealing with, rather than feel lost and confused because you don’t know what your problem is.
 So we set an appointment with a fertility specialist that our primary doctor recommended.
 We wanted to get some insight with what’s going on, rather than fearing the worst and feeling alone and lost in the dark of the unknown.

 This is what our first appointment with a fertility specialist was like:

 I could tell my wife was nervous and afraid when we walked through the front doors of the clinic.
-Even though the waiting room was inviting, I could tell she was afraid that she’d be told that she was broken, damaged woman.
+Even though the waiting room was inviting, I could tell she was afraid that she’d be told that she was a broken, damaged woman.
 The receptionist smiled and handed us the insurance forms.
 Being a money-minded man, I was nervous about the costs I was about to face.